haarit19058/BuildingOS/Assignments/ProgrammingAssignment01/OS/assign01.md

 According to my understanding the user programs that runs in terminal are defined as .c file under /usr

-During compile time first all those /usr/*.c files are compiled into executable and tehn linked by mkfs.c into / folder so that when we call the function from the terminal it will execute succesfully
+During compile time first all those /usr/*.c files are compiled into executable and then linked by mkfs.c into / folder so that when we call the function from the terminal it will execute succesfully

 so we make a file uptime.c in /usr that will print the uptime using the uptime() function.